-This mandatory course seeks to introduce and reinforce the musical concepts (pitch, duration, dynamics and expressive techniques, tone colour, texture, structure) through performance, composition and listening.
+This mandatory course seeks to develop students' musical skills through the practical application on untuned and tuned percussion, keyboard, ukulele, and guitar.
+Students are introduced to the musical concepts (pitch, duration, dynamics and expressive techniques, tone colour, texture, structure) through the learning experiences; performance, composition and listening.